 Dango Ouattara News: Only one shot on target in loss

-Ouattara registered two shots (one on goal), two crosses (one accurate) and two chances created in Saturday's 1-0 loss against Wolverhampton.
+Ouattara recorded four shots (one on goal), one cross (not accurate) and three chances created in Tuesday's 2-1 loss versus Brighton.

-Ouattara looked lively Saturday, he engaged in 10 duels (winning three) and placed two crosses (one being accurate).
-He was less effective in attack, only managing one shot on target with another attempt being blocked.
-Daniel Jebbison replaced him after 89 minutes.
-The Burkina Faso international is currently the Cherries starting "Number 9" and has bagged four from his previous three EPL matches.
+Ouattara was not at his best Tuesday, the Cherries lead striker only managed to place one shot on target and engage in five duels (winning one).
+Unsurprisingly he was subbed after 77 minutes.
+He has been in decent form, scoring seven and creating four assists, but it has now been three matches since he last found the net.

 Win Your League With RotoWire!